felias-fogg/SoftI2CMaster/README.md

 In order to measure the memory requirements of the different libraries, I wrote a baseline sketch, which contains all necessary I2C calls for reading and writing an EEPROM device, and compiled it against a library with empty functions.
-Then all the other libraries were used.
+This sketch was compared to sketches that imported all the other libraries.
 For the Wire-like libraries, I had to rewrite the sketch, but it has the same functionality.
 The memory requirements differ somewhat from ATmega to ATtiny, but the overall picture is similar.
 The take-home message is: If you are short on memory (flash